kawalcovid19/wargabantuwarga.com/CONTRIBUTING.md

 ## Additional Notes

+### Commitlint

+In a repository with many contributors like this, it's important to understand what's going on in it and navigate between commits.
+Moreover, with various levels of contributors & their backgrounds, the commit messages can easily be confusing and the structure may follow different approaches.

+To overcome these issues, the maintainers adopt [commit conventions](https://www.conventionalcommits.org/en/) to allow contributors to add more semantic meaning to our git history.
+They use [commitlint](https://commitlint.js.org/) to lint the git commit messages.
+To enforce the conventions, the maintainers use a git hook to run the commitlint upon a git commit command.
+The git hook prevents the commit the staged files if the commit message failed to comply with the conventions.

+It's adviseable to read the [commit conventions](https://www.conventionalcommits.org/en/v1.0.0) briefly to further understand the other benefits from them.
+However, if you're having problems with it or what have you, you can use [this tool](https://commitlint.io/) to help you.

+## References

 ### Issue and Pull Request Labels

 Issue labels are a tool to group issues into one or more categories.